-The course explores the creation of effects through the use of information as an instrument of power.
-The student will be able to analyse and assess the dynamics of a conflict and the associated information environment, in order to identify and execute possible information activities, whilst being cognizant of the repercussions in the strategic environment.
+The course explores the effects through the use of information as an instrument of power in modern war and conflicts.
+The student will be able to analyse and assess the dynamics of a war or conflict and the associated information environment, in order to identify and execute information activities, whilst being cognizant of the possible effects in the strategic environment.

 Through a broad insight into communication in modern international conflicts and military operations the student will achieve the methodological and analytical skills to address particular questions and issues within the information domain.

 Students admitted to the MMS program and qualified single module applicants.
 MMS students will have priority, but qualified single module students can participate.

 When having passed the course, the student will possess knowledge, skills and competences as listed below:

 • Have knowledge about information as an instrument of power including the main disciplines within the information domain in military operations.

 • Have knowledge about the role of media, incl. social media, in modern war and conflict.

 • Analyse the information environment and its implications of military operations, incl. assessing the applicability and limitations of information activities.

 • Analyse and discuss other actor’s information activities and propaganda products, incl. reflect on target audience(s).